chayshaw/NLP-Bayes-Classifier/README.md

 This is an example of using a Bayes Classifier with NLTK & TextBlob to classify a set of text.
 Both the Test and the Corpus are stored as files rather than being enter.
-I put this together as part of a learning exercise to understand how NLTK & Python work.

 ## Code Example